rl-institut/spice_ev/doc/source/charging_strategies.rst

 Distributed
 -----------

-Distributed is a strategy that supports multiple grid connectors.
+Distributed is a strategy that uses different strategies at different grid connectors.
 A differentiation is made between depot or opportunity charging stations.
-Vehicles connected to opp grid connectors are charged according to the 'greedy' strategy.
-Vehicles connected to depot grid connectors are charged according to the 'balanced' strategy.
+Vehicles connected to opportunity charging stations are charged according to the 'greedy' strategy.
+Vehicles connected to depot charging stations are charged according to the 'balanced' strategy.
 At stations with a limited number of charging stations the vehicles are prioritized as follows: All vehicles that want to connect in the current and future time steps are collected and ranked by their SoC.
 The vehicle(s) with lowest SoC are loaded first until their desired SoC is reached or the vehicle departs.
 As soon as the charging station is available again, the process is